At a glance: An invoice is used to collect payment. A receipt is used for proof of payment once the invoice is paid.

 - Total amount due

-- Types of acceptable payment methods
+- Types of acceptable payment options

-- How and where to submit payment
+- Business name, along with how and where to submit payment

 - Company/seller contact information